rackerlabs/technical-blog/_posts/2019-08-15-secure-oracle-database-by-using-transparent-data-encryption.md

 ![]({% asset_path 2019-08-15-secure-oracle-database-by-using-transparent-data-encryption/Picture6.png %})

-Now you can retrieve data from the encrypted columns because wallet is open.
+Now you can retrieve data from the encrypted columns because the wallet is open.

 ### Create tables with an encrypted column